 The mini-Sahara Desert: Paches Amoudes of Lemnos

-The Paches Amoudes of Lemnos, commonly known as the Lemnos desert, are a group of sand dunes the blanket the island of Lemnos in northern Greece.
-The dunes resemble deserts more commonly associated with the continent of Africa; the dunes are called the “paches ammoudies” by the locals of Lemnos, which translates to “thick sands”
+The Paches Amoudes of Lemnos, commonly known as the Lemnos desert, are a group of sand dunes that blanket the island of Lemnos in northern Greece.
+The dunes resemble deserts more commonly associated with the continent of Africa; they are called the “paches ammoudies” by the locals of Lemnos, which translates to “thick sands.”

-The dunes span 17 acres in size, and are much smaller than other deserts and sand dunes around the world, but offer a stark contrast to the lush forestry that surrounds the island.
+The dunes span seventeen acres in size and are much smaller than other deserts and sand dunes around the world but offer a stark contrast to the lush forestry that surrounds the island.
 The dunes were created by a sea that existed in the area during the Paleolithic era.

 The Kenya of Greece: Strofilia Forest in Kalogria